-Good candidates for Z might be indicators of whether the city has been designated by the Government of China as belonging to a special 'infrastructure development area', or perhaps an earthquake conveniently destroyed a selection of railway stations, or even the existence of river confluence near the city, since rivers were an early source of power, and railways served the power-based industries.
+Good candidates for Z might be indicators of whether the city has been designated by the Government of China as belonging to a special "infrastructure development area," or perhaps an earthquake that conveniently destroyed a selection of railway stations, or even the existence of river confluence near the city, since rivers were an early source of power, and railways served the power-based industries.
 I am making fun, but not much.
+And these instruments all have the real merit that there is some mechanism linking them to whether or not the town has a railway station, something that is not automatically guaranteed by the instrument being correlated with R and uncorrelated with v (see, for example, Peter C. Reiss and Frank A. Wolak 2007, pp. 4296-98).

 My main argument is that the two econometric structures, in spite of their resemblance and the fact that IV techniques can be used for both, are in fact quite different.
 In particular, the IV procedures that work for the effect of national income on consumption are unlikely to give useful results for the effect of railway stations on poverty.
 To explain the differences, I begin with the language.
-In the original example, consumption and income are treated symmetrically, and appear as such in the reduced form equations (3) and (4).
-In contemporary examples, such as the railways, there is no symmetry.
-Instead, we have a 'main' equation (5), which used to be the 'structural' equation (1).
-We also have a 'first-stage' equation, which is the regression of railway stations on the instrument, which was previously just one of the equations in the reduced form.
-The reduced form, of course, was typically more completely specified than the firststage regression, since it was derived from a notionally complete model of the system.
-The now rarely considered regression of the variable of interest on the instrument, here of poverty on earthquakes or on river confluences, is nowadays referred to as the reduced form, although it was originally one equation of a multiple equation reduced form within which it had no special significance.
-These language shifts sometimes cause confusion, but they are not the most important differences between the two systems.
+In the original example, the reduced form is a fully specified system since it is derived from a notionally complete model of the determination of income.
+Consumption and income are treated symmetrically and appear as such in the reduced form equations (3) and (4).
+In contemporary examples, such as the railways, there is no complete theoretical system and there is no symmetry.
+Instead, we have a "main" equation (5), which used to be the "structural" equation (1).
+We also have a "first-stage" equation, which is the regression of railway stations on the instrument.
+The now rarely considered regression of the variable of interest on the instrument, here of poverty on earthquakes or on river confluences, is nowadays referred to as the reduced form, although it was originally one equation of a multiple equation reduced form-equation (6) is also part of the reduced form-within which it had no special significance.
+These language shifts sometimes cause confusion but they are not the most important differences between the two systems.

-The crucial difference is that the relationship between railways and poverty is not a model at all, unlike the consumption model which embodied a(n admittedly crude) theory of income determination.
+The crucial difference is that the relationship between railways and poverty is not a model at all, unlike the consumption model that embodied a(n admittedly crude) theory of income determination.
 While it is clearly possible that the construction of a railway station will reduce poverty, there are many possible mechanisms, some of which will work in one context and not in another.
-In consequence θ is unlikely to be constant over different cities, nor can its variation be usefully thought of as random variation that is uncorrelated with anything else of interest.
+In consequence, θ is unlikely to be constant over different cities, nor can its variation be usefully thought of as random variation that is uncorrelated with anything else of interest.
 Instead, it is precisely the variation in θ that encapsulates the poverty reduction mechanisms that ought to be the main objects of our enquiry.
-Instead, the equation of interest is thought of as a representation of something more akin to an experiment or a biomedical trial, in which some cities get 'treated' with a station, and some do not.
-The role of econometric analysis is not, as in the Cowles example, to estimate and investigate a casual model, but 'to create an analogy, perhaps forced, between an observational study and an experiment' (Freedman 2006: 691).
+Instead, the equation of interest-the socalled "main equation" (5)-is thought of as a representation of something more akin to an experiment or a biomedical trial in which some cities get "treated" with a station and some do not.
+The role of econometric analysis is not, as in the Cowles example, to estimate and investigate a casual model, but "to create an analogy, perhaps forced, between an observational study and an experiment" (David A. Freedman 2006, p.
+691).